C2DH/histograph/MODEL.md

 Once the script has calculated the tfidf value, entity nodes are enriched with the `df` value (document frequency) namely the number of docs where the entity appears and the `specificity` value, normalizing the df value to the total number of document.
 The tf and the tfidf values are then stored as relationship properties.

-Each resource has one ore more `annotation` node (a subtype of `version`) where a yaml field contain starting and ending position of entities; moreover, a `resource` can have a